Scolari's nephew killed in car crash in Brazil

 BRASILIA A nephew of Brazil coach Luiz Felipe Scolari was killed in a car accident on Tuesday, police said, two days before he is set to lead the national team in the World Cup opening match.

-Tarcisio Joao Schneider, 48, crashed into a lorry near the city of Passo Fundo, Scolari's hometown in the southern state of Rio Grande do Sul, the federal highway police said.
+Tarcisio Joao Schneider, 48, crashed into a truck near the city of Passo Fundo, Scolari's hometown in the southern state of Rio Grande do Sul, the federal highway police said.

 Schneider was alone in his car, a police spokesman told Reuters.
-The lorry driver suffered no injuries.
+The truck driver suffered no injuries.

 A spokesman for Brazil's football confederation confirmed that Schneider is Scolari's nephew.